 Deer ticks (blacklegged ticks): Top row: nymph and larva.
 Bottom row: Adult female and adult male.
 Most people notice and find adult ticks but be alert for tiny nymphal ticks as well.
 The deer ticks (blacklegged ticks) are reddish to dark brown in appearance without white markings.

 Wood ticks (American dog ticks): The bottom row depicts adult wood ticks (American dog ticks) compared with adult deer ticks (top row).
 Wood ticks have the whitish markings on the body and are generally larger than the deer ticks.

 Lone star ticks: They are not common in Wisconsin but are abundant in Southern Illinois.
 The female has the white spot on the back.
 The other tick is a male and has small white markings near the rear.
 They are also rounder in shape than the deer tick and the wood tick.

 Ticks Submitted to the Wisconsin Medical Entomology Laboratory

 This pie chart shows the tick image submissions to the Wisconsin Medical Entomology Laboratory (WMEL) from the years 2018-2020.
-There were 998 specimens submitted for identification and the breakdown is as follows: 463 (46%) wood ticks (American dog ticks), 318 (32%) deer ticks (blacklegged ticks), 47 (5%) lone star ticks, and 170 (17%) others including non-ticks and uncommon species.
-As you can see, most deer ticks are adults and there are not that many nymphs submitted.
+There were 998 specimens submitted for identification and the breakdown is as follows: 463 (46%) wood ticks (also called the American dog tick), 318 (32%) deer ticks (also called the blacklegged tick), 47 (5%) lone star ticks, and 170 (17%) others including non-ticks and uncommon species.
+As you can see, most deer ticks that are submitted are adults and few nymphs are submitted.
+This is a problem because it suggests people aren’t finding nymphs.
 Nymphs are important in the transmission of Lyme disease to humans because they are so small and hard to find, but they are still able to transmit pathogens that can cause disease.